Transition to dilatation-dominated isothermal compressible turbulence: Abstract

 \section{Abstract}

-The kinetic energy dissipation rate is of central importance for the small-scale statistics in turbulent flows.
-Here, we determine the transition to the dilatation-dominated regime of 3d fully compressible, homogeneous, isotropic turbulence by moments of energy dissipation and its components up to order~4 for turbulent Mach numbers $0.1\le M_t\le 10$.
-Our high-resolution numerical simulations show a crossover from incompressible to $M_t$--independent, Burgers turbulence-like moment scaling with respect to Reynolds number $Re$.
-This confirms the statistical dominance of shocks for $M_t\gtrsim 1$.
+The kinetic energy dissipation rate is of central importance for small-scale statistics in turbulent flows.
+Here, we report a transition to the dilatation-dominated regime of three-dimensional isothermal fully compressible, homogeneous, isotropic turbulence by moments of energy dissipation and its components up to order~4 for root-mean-square (rms) Mach numbers $0.1\le M_{\rm rms}\le 10$ and for Reynolds numbers $100\le Re\le 2400$.
+Our high-resolution numerical simulations show a crossover from incompressible to $M_{\rm rms}$--independent, Burgers turbulence-like scaling of energy dissipation rate moments with respect to Reynolds number $Re$.
+This confirms the statistical dominance of shocks for rms Mach numbers $M_{\rm rms}\gtrsim 1$.